-Kick off the Halloween fun this weekend at the Nevada Theater with the Rocky Horror Picture Show.
-The Nevada Theatre Film Series and Nevada City Live present this cult classic film complete with a live all-star shadow cast performing live on stage at the Nevada Theatre.
-The show goes on three times in two nights in downtown Nevada City: Saturday, October 22 at 7:30 and 10:30 p.m. and Sunday, October 23 at 7:00 p.m.
+Kick off the Halloween fun at the Nevada Theater when the Nevada Theatre Film Series, Nevada City LIVE! and Untamed Productions present the cult classic film, Rocky Horror Picture Show, complete with a live shadow cast including some of the area’s favorite performers and dancers live on stage at the historic Nevada Theatre.
+The show goes on four times in three nights in downtown Nevada City: Friday, Oct.
+20 at 8:00pm Saturday, October 21 at 7:30pm and 10:30pm and Sunday, October 22 at 7:00pm.

 The haunted Nevada City historical walking tour explores the stories behind the many colorful ghosts said to still reside among us.
 Nevada City tours depart from 210 Broad Street (The Alpha Building) on Saturday evenings at 7:30 p.m. during the month of October.
 Admission is $10 for Adults and $5 for children age 12 and under.
 Children age 5 and under are admitted free.
 Private tours by request.
 For further details call 530-265-6877 or email firstname.lastname@example.org.